nvardya/Build-REST-API-and-Dockerize/README.md

 ![Docker Diagram](https://user-images.githubusercontent.com/53916435/174461271-08c9ab87-9140-4833-9f38-c1e2a1af454e.jpg)

 This web appplication utilized the following applications for build:
-  1. A Node.js application to scrape data from The New York Time's REST API endpoint and send the data to a PostgresSQL database
+  1. A Node.js application to scrape data from The New York Time's REST API endpoint and send the data to a PostgreSQL database
-  2. A Golang application to build a REST API (GET, PUT, POST operations) to interact with the PostgresSQL database
+  2. A Golang application to build a REST API (GET, PUT, POST operations) to interact with the PostgreSQL database
-  3. A React application to prompt users to search from the PostgresSQL database via an API request on the Golang application
+  3. A React application to prompt users to search from the PostgreSQL database via an API request on the Golang application

 ![REST API Diagram1](https://user-images.githubusercontent.com/53916435/174461411-1c310bdb-421c-48ce-9484-1bf5b8e2e099.jpg)